Iranian backgammon board

 A table made of acacia wood made in England around 1800 AD (available at the Private Museum of Malit and Sanse in London)

-Backgammon and the American Declaration of Independence
+Backgammon History and the American Declaration of Independence

 Although this game was not as popular in the United States as it was in England, it became popular from the 18th century onwards.
 He wrote the Declaration of Independence of the United States and played backgammon in his spare time.